diaspd/ignite-timer/README.md

 </br>

 ## 📄 Project
-💰 A timer with storic.
+💰 A timer who can create tasks and mark as finished.

 <br></br>